OfficeDev/office-dev-program-docs/docs/what-is-office-365-dev-program.md

   - Link to new article from the wiki topic.
 Or just redirect if possible.
   - If you don't want a trial...buy a Visual Studio subscription: https://www.visualstudio.com/vs/pricing/

+### To redeem the code

+- You must use InPrivate browsing to redeem the code.
+- This offer is a developer sandbox offer, and is not compatible with any other offers.
+For example, you cannot have a paid E5 offer, Visio offer, and this offer all-in-one.
+- The limit is one subscription of this trial per tenant lifetime; that is, contoso.com can only sign up for this offer once.
+You can request another trial tenant to create a second trial with contoso2.onmicrosoft.com.
+- These promo codes may not be used to extend a currently existing offer, paid or otherwise.
+As in #3, you must request and create a net new tenant at this time.

 ## Get started with the Office 365 developer subscription

 - Get a subscription (basically will point to previous topic)